 Diabetes risk factors

 About 90% of people with diabetes have type 2 diabetes.
-It can come on slowly, usually over the age of 40.
-The signs may not be obvious, or there may be no signs at all, therefore it might be up to 10 years before you find out you have it.
+The signs may not be obvious, or there may be no signs at all.
+Some people can live with it for might be up to 10 years before being diagnosed.
 That’s why it’s very important to know the diabetes risk factors.

 Know Your Risk